Cancer Initiative and Genome Integrity

 Research projects

-1. Define factors leading to metastasis and chemoresistance in prostate, breast, and ovarian cancers (knockout mouse and cell)
+1. Define factors leading to chemoresistance in prostate cancer (knockout mouse and cell

-2. Characterization of protein complex of DNA repair proteins
+4. Characterize the protein complex of DNA repair proteins.

 Representative Publications